 06 of 06

-Names that consistently appear in the lists of top contender are Nick Skelton of Great Britain, Eric Lamaze of Canada and Peder Fredricson of Sweden.
-Lamaze tragically lost his horse Hickstead following a competition.
+Names that consistently appear in the lists of top contenders are Nick Skelton of Great Britain, Eric Lamaze of Canada, and Peder Fredricson of Sweden.
+Lamaze tragically lost his horse, Hickstead, following a competition.
 However, with a new horse, he collected bronze medals in both the team and individual show jumping competitions at the 2016 Rio Olympics.

 Nick Skelton, one of the oldest riders at the Rio games, won an individual gold medal in showjumping.
 Rio was Skelton's seventh Olympic games.

 Rio was Peder Fredricson's second Olympic games.
-He has won a team silver in showjumping in London, and then won an individual silver at the Rio Olympics.
+He won a team silver in showjumping in London and then won individual silver at the Rio Olympics.